thecmdrunner/100x/9.3-LLD/README.md

 Regardless of what the outcome is, success or error, we set the loading state to false.

-We can also extend this function by passing optional onSuccess and onError callbacks, to show a custom toast message to the user, instead of an alert() for a better UX.
+We can also extend this function by passing optional onSuccess and onError callbacks, to show a custom toast message to the user, instead of an `alert()` for a better UX.

 As for showing the loading state in the UI, we can subscribe to the isLoading state to programatically show changes in the UI.

-Here's an example of the ComposeTweet Component:
+Here's a simple example of the Compose Tweet Component:

 ```tsx
 function ComposeTweet() {